 A flutter in my belly pulls me into my studio.
 I sense how quickly time passes and how precious life is, and I begin to paint.
 Soon the painting unfurls itself in layers of colour and contrast — form, light and space become a landscape carved from the passage of time.
 Ideas come to me from our common well of human needs and experiences: how we relate to time, to change, and to mortality.
 As I paint, I strive to convey a sense of life’s beauty through the messages I find within nature.
 I paint these images as a way to connect with people who, like myself, thrive on what lies beyond the surface of things.
-Walking with my husband and dogs in the West Kootenay outdoors, I see stories in the surrounding landscape.
+Hiking in the West Kootenays, I see stories in the surrounding landscape.
 I see lightning strike a tree and I think about how a forest needs fire to flourish, just as hardship can develop us into our best selves.
-In my imagination I see a tree, struck by lightning, transforming into birds.
+In my imagination I see a tree, struck by lightning, transforming into something new.
 With this image in my heart and mind’s eye, I feel that flutter in my belly.
 I return to my studio and begin again to paint.

-My family members are makers of things and creating art as a young child felt very natural.
 From the time I saw my babysitter’s sketchbook I was inspired to draw.
-This led to a degree in graphic design and visual arts from Kwantlen College University, BC.
+This eventually led to a degree in graphic design and visual arts from Kwantlen College University, BC.
 I was continually drawn to create artwork through the peaks and valleys of my life.
 After graduation, I worked for a publication company before establishing my own design company which I sold after 15 years.
 I then established the Mirja Vahala Art Studio.
 In 2007 my husband and I moved from the Lower Mainland of BC to the West Kootenays to establish Windborne B&B, which also houses the Mirja Vahala Art Studio.
 The visuals of the wild and rugged Kootenays are a definite influence on how my artwork is evolving — as is the open friendliness of the local residents.
 There are several artists who have been integral in helping me to improve my methods.
-For years, my mentor has been Bonny Roberts.
-Other influences include Doug Swinton, Mike Svob, Liz Wiltzen and class participants.
+For years, my mentor had been Bonny Roberts.
+Other influences include David Langevin, Doug Swinton, Mike Svob and class participants.